mobeigi/mobeigi.com/README.md

 </p>

 ## Description
 Source code for the [mobeigi.com](http://mobeigi.com/) website.
-This is a rewrite of my original website in React.
+This is a rewrite of my original PHP website in React.
 In its current state its mostly a stateless app with no backend.

 ## Contributions
 Contributions are always welcome!